wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **2:** Your Feral slot user's `UID` and `GID`.

-**Important Note:** This user is already configured in the `proftpd.conf` for full access if you used the bash script or Step 3.2.
+> **Important note:** This user is already configured in the `proftpd.conf` for full access if you used the bash script or Step 3.2.

 Use this command to create the main user and enter a password when prompted.